HowDoIGitHelp/Python-Essentials-Jupyter-Book/_build/html/_sources/Python Exercises.md

 ### 3 Converter+

 - Create a program that asks the user for a float.
 The program prints the conversion of the number to Fahrenheit.
-  - If the value is below the freezing point of water, the program prints "<fahrenheit> degrees Fahrenheit cold".
+  - If the value is below the freezing point of water, the program prints "{fahrenheit} degrees Fahrenheit cold".
-  - If the value is above the boiling point of water, the program prints "<fahrenheit> degrees Fahrenheit hot"
+  - If the value is above the boiling point of water, the program prints "{fahrenheit} degrees Fahrenheit hot"
-  - Otherwise the program prints "<fahrenheit> degrees Fahrenheit"
+  - Otherwise the program prints "{fahrenheit} degrees Fahrenheit"

 ### 4 Mean Calculator+

 - Create a program that asks the user for three floats.
-  - If the mean is positive, print "Negative mean"
+  - If the mean is negative, print "Negative mean"
-  - If the mean is negative, print "Positive mean"
+  - If the mean is positive, print "Positive mean"
   - If the mean is zero, print "Zero mean"

 ### 5 Repeater+